zenml-io/zenml/examples/seldon_deployment/README.md

   by the continuous deployment pipeline to get online predictions based on live data

-You can control which pipeline to run by passing the `--deploy` and/or the `--predict` flag to the `run.py` launcher.
+You can control which pipeline to run by passing the `--config deploy` or the `--config predict` option to the `run.py` launcher.
+The default is `--config deploy_and_predict` which does both.

 In the deployment pipeline, ZenML's Seldon Core integration is used to serve the trained model directly from the Artifact Store where it is automatically